joshmarinacci/filament-gui/tutorial.md

 you can also apply functions to combine elements in a list in different ways.
 Consider calculating at total of 1,2, and 3.
-Instead of adding numbers together indivdually or using the sum funciton you can apply addition over every element in the list. `add over [1,2,3]` This is the same as putting a plus between each number: `1 + 2 + 3`.
+Instead of adding numbers together indivdually or using the sum function you can apply addition over every element in the list. `add over [1,2,3]` This is the same as putting a plus between each number: `1 + 2 + 3`.
 All of these are the same:

 ```javascript